Skip to Main Content

 Control System Engineering Laboratory

-Features National Instruments control hardware (FPGA, DSP, NI Elvis) and control software (MATLAB, LabVIEW, Arduino).
-Supports instrumentation and hardware development for control systems.
+The lab is equipped with different National Instrument Control Hardware (FPGA, DSP, NI Elvis) and control software (MATLAB, LabVIEW, Arduino), which aids control instrumentation and control hardware development.

 Electric Vehicle Lab